DUNE/dune_plot_style/guidelines.md

 # DUNE plotting guidelines and recommendations

 We split these guidelines into two parts, [requirements](#requirements) and [recommendations](#recommendations).
-Requirements should be followed unless there is a good reason not to, while recommendations help you prepare publication-quality plots conforming to the guidelines, and give additional advice and points to consider.
+Requirements must be followed unless there is a good reason not to, while recommendations help you prepare publication-quality plots conforming to the guidelines, and give additional advice and points to consider.